-If you are reading this right now, chances are we have two things in common; We’re both mums and we both want to run.
+If you’re reading this right now, chances are we have two things in common: we’re both mums and we both want to run.
 And you know what?
-We’re both superheros too.
+We’re both superheroes too.

-This is because as well as making a baby, carrying that little bundle of love around for nine months and going through the joys of delivering said bundle to the world – we’re also trying to make time, find childcare and find the energy to pull on our trainers and get running.
+This is because as well as making a baby, carrying that little bundle of love around for nine months and going through the joys of delivering said bundle to the world, we’re also trying to make time, source childcare and find the energy to pull on our trainers and get running.

-Whilst it’s hard to be a running mummy at any time, stepping into those trainers when you’ve just had a baby can feel like the biggest challenge of all…
+While it’s hard to be a running mummy at any time, stepping into those trainers when you’ve just had a baby can feel like the biggest challenge of all.

-About four days later, I was at home and decided to take a gentle stroll around the block.
-I’d read pages and pages of information on Caesareans, but nothing prepared me for the feeling of that first walk.
-It was almost as if someone had cut me in half and replaced my entire mid section with jelly.
+Sometime later when I was back at home and had settled into motherhood, I decided to take a gentle stroll around the block.
+I’d read pages and pages of information on caesareans, but nothing prepared me for the feeling of that first walk.
+It was almost as if someone had cut me in half and replaced my entire mid-section with jelly.
 It felt as if I had no core strength at all.

-I’d had a complicated, but ultimately natural delivery, with my daughter eight years previously.
-Whilst regaining my fitness had been a slow and steady process, I could already tell that recovering from a caesarean would present it’s own set of challenges.
+I’d had a complicated, but ultimately natural, delivery with my daughter eight years previously.
+While regaining my fitness had been a slow and steady process, I could already tell that recovering from a caesarean would present its own set of challenges.

 Build a good foundation

-- * Walk as soon as you are able after having a caesarean.
-It is so tempting to stay in bed but standing up and walking around the ward really does kick start your recovery process.
-Most midwives will encourage you to stand up – they may seem mean but they have your best interests at heart!
+- Walk as soon as you are told it is safe to do so after your caesarean.
+It is so tempting to stay in bed, but standing up and walking around really does kickstart your recovery process.
+Most midwives will encourage you to stand up – they may seem mean, but they have your best interests at heart!

-- * After a Caesarean, you will have varying amounts of Lochia (blood loss) for up to eight weeks.
-Be observant of how much you are losing each day and reduce your exercise if this blood loss increases.
+- After a Caesarean, you will have varying amounts of lochia (blood loss) for up to eight weeks.
+Be observant of how much you are losing each day and reduce your movement if this blood loss increases.

-- * All new mums are advised to wait for their six to eight week check up before commencing an exercise routine.
-After two and a half weeks, I felt ready to do some very gentle core exercises.
-These included pelvic floor exercises and deep breathing to start with followed by heel slides and heel taps.
+- All new mums are advised to wait for their six to eight week check up before commencing an exercise routine and Mum’s who have had a C-Section are advised to wait twelve weeks. .
+When I felt ready and it was safe for me to do so, I started some very gentle core exercises.
+These included pelvic floor exercises and deep breathing to start with, followed by heel slides and heel taps.
 If you are unfamiliar with these exercises, have a look for videos online which explain how they can be done safely and effectively.

-- * When you feel fit and able, start to go on gentle walks.
+- When you feel ready and have been advised it is safe, start to go on gentle walks.
 Be mindful of your body, your blood loss and how you feel as you walk and determine how far is right for you.
-I started with a gentle ten minute stroll and gradually built up to half an hour.
+I started with a gentle 10-minute stroll and gradually built up to half an hour.
 Be particularly mindful if you are using a baby sling.

 About the author